This Jersey Girl Just Took Down World's Best Tennis Player At Wimbledon

 Sabalenka hit more aces, 6 to 2, but it wasn’t enough to fend off Anisimova’s relentless pressure.

-Anisimova is headed to the Grand Slam final Saturday, July 12.
-Her opponent is TBD.
+Anisimova is headed to the Grand Slam final Saturday, July 12 and will face eighth-seeded Iga Swiatek.